 Our second FA Cup final success in the space of three years ensured we were the last side to win the trophy at the old Wembley.

-It was a relatively uninspiring final against Aston Villa with Roberto Di Matteo scoring the only goal of the game at what was fast becoming his favourite stadium, when David James could only spill a Gianfranco Zola free kick in the 72nd minute.
+It was a relatively uninspiring final against Aston Villa with Roberto Di Matteo scoring the only goal of the game at what was fast becoming his favourite stadium, when David James in goal could only spill a Gianfranco Zola free-kick in the 72nd minute.

 Goals from Wise and Frank Leboeuf in the fourth round ensured a comfortable 2-0 win against Nottingham Forest at Stamford Bridge, forcing a fifth round clash with old rivals Leicester.